jssmith/ssqlite/examples/image-preprocess/README.md

 pip install --target .
 Pillow
 ```

-Create a lambda function with a name such as `sfs-image-preprocess`
+Create a lambda function with a name `sfs-image-preprocess`
 Configure execution role.
 Configure VPC, subnets, and security groups.
 Configure memory and timeout.